 Gateways and Add-Ons

 When it comes to SIP trunking, there are also a lot of add-ons that you may want to consider.
-These technologies include call forwarding, caller ID, Fax to email services, business SMS, and more.
-You need to ability to send and share media with your endpoint, so you need a provider that allows you to have the add-ons that matter to you.
+These technologies include call forwarding, caller ID, fax to email services, business SMS, and more.
+If you need to send and share media with your endpoint, you need a provider that allows you to have the add-ons that matter to you.

-That’s why you should select a provider that will allow you to continue using gateways in conjunction with the many add-ons that SIP trunks allow you to install.
+That’s why you should select a provider that will allow you to continue using gateways in conjunction with the many add-ons that SIP trunks will enable you to install.

-When you use our SIP services, you can easily install these add-ons and initialize them with your SIP gateway.
-The data that these add-ons provide will move through the Cloud just as the voice data of phone calls do.
+You can easily install these add-ons and initialize them with your SIP gateway if you have selected an appropriate provider.
+The data that these add-ons provide will move through the cloud just as the voice data of phone calls do.

 Switch to SIP Today

-Now that you know all about SIP gateways and why they’re crucial to your business success, it’s time to get started installing SIP trunks if you aren’t yet using them.
+Now that you know all about SIP gateways, it’s time to consider installing SIP trunks.
+No matter how great your phone system may be, you will not reap the benefits mentioned above without a SIP gateway.
+Ready to get started?
 Click here to create your free SIP trunking account in less than one minute so that you can begin chatting with professionals who will help you improve productivity.